 What Do Lithium Battery Testing & Top Gun Pilots Have in Common?

-For those who saw the last Top Gun movie, you will remember when, in the opening scene, Tom Cruise says: “Want Mach 10?
-Let’s give ’em Mach 10!”, referring to making the jet plane go hypersonic.
+For those who saw the last Top Gun movie, Top Gun: Maverick, you’ll remember when, in the opening scene, Tom Cruise says, “Want Mach 10?
+Let’s give ’em Mach 10!” referring to making the jet plane go hypersonic.
 Toward the end of the movie, Cruise pushes the plane beyond its limits until he starts experiencing hypoxia (when the brain doesn’t get enough oxygen) caused by the rising altitude and the G-force.

-Just like Top Gun pilots, batteries are also subjected to high and sudden acceleration (G-force) that could derive from a collision, an explosion, or a drop and that increases the force that’s exerted over them.
-Hence, the need to test batteries to ensure that they will withstand such harsh conditions.
+Just like Top Gun pilots, lithium batteries are also subjected to high and sudden acceleration (G-force) that could derive from a collision, an explosion, or a drop, which increases the force exerted on them.
+Hence, batteries must be tested to ensure that they will withstand such harsh conditions.

 UL 1642, UL 2054, and UL/CSA 62133-2 all require batteries to pass a 150G, 6ms, half-sine profile shock test.